Artist in Residence Program

 (Images from work in progress "A Machine to Live In.")

 January 10, 2019

 Zielke and Goldstein will show selections from their work-in-progress and propose a utopian methodology for speculative / polyphonic documentaries.
 Talk will be followed by Q&A conversation and light refreshments!

 In residence October 6 through November 14, 2018

-Deborah's residency is co-sponsored by the Department of History, the Department of English, The Nicholas D. Chabraja Center for Historical Studies, and the Kaplan Humanities Institute.
+Deborah's residency is co-sponsored by the Department of History, the Department of English, The Nicholas D. Chabraja Center for Historical Studies, the Alumnae of Northwestern University, and the Kaplan Humanities Institute.

 Deborah Baker is the author of In Extremis: The Life of Laura Riding, which was shortlisted for the 1994 Pulitzer prize in Biography (Hamish Hamilton, Grove Press).
 In 2008 she published, A Blue Hand: The Beats in India (Penguin Press, Penguin India).
 The Convert: A Tale of Exile and Extremism (Graywolf, Penguin India) was a finalist for the National Book Award in Non-fiction and has been translated into Arabic, Indonesian, and Malayalam.
 Her most recent book, The Last Englishmen: Love, War, and the End of Empire, was published in August (Graywolf, Chatto & Windus, Penguin Random House India).
 She lives in New York and India.

 Lunchtime Talk with Deborah Baker